 Social media use in the workplace is so common that it’s important to address it.
 Otherwise, endless scrolling and posting can cost you hours of lost productivity each week.
 Include details in your social media policy, such as:

-• Restrict what employees can post about the company
+• Restrictions what employees can post about the company

-• Be aware of ‘selfie safe zones’ or facility areas where public images are not allowed
+• Awareness of ‘selfie safe zones’ or facility areas where images are not allowed to be captured

 Get Help Improving Your IT Policy Documentation & Security

-We can help your organization address IT policy deficiencies and security issues.
+We consult with your organization to address IT policy deficiencies and security issues.
 Reach out today to schedule a consultation to get started.

 What is an IT policy?